Description

 Not Your Mom’s Home Economics Course Overview

-Every parent eventually asks: “Is my high schooler ready to handle life in the real world?”
+Every parent’s question is: “Is my high schooler ready to handle life in the real world?”

 What Your Student Will Learn